Sayt123/SurfZones/README.md

 ------------------------------------------------------------------------
 Thanks to:

+All map creators of course, without which there would be no project to work on.
+From completed, to abandoned scraps, I think all map projects released should be preserved.
 All developers and contributers to surftimer and all creators of previous zones and stripper files this collection was built upon.
 Also thanks to Kotton for donating his zones and tier list which has been merged as of 5/11/21.